Using the return Statement in C programming

 Purpose of the return Statement

-• Exiting a Function: The return statement terminates the execution of a function and returns control to the calling function or the operating system.
+returnstatement terminates the execution of a function and returns control to the calling function or the operating system. - Returning Values: For functions that return a value, the

-• Control Flow: It can be used to control the flow of execution within a function by conditionally exiting based on certain conditions.
+returnstatement provides the value to be passed back to the caller. - Control Flow: It can be used to control the flow of execution within a function by conditionally exiting based on certain conditions.

 Syntax of the return Statement